Skip to content

 Supported types when decoding:

-• Any linear container that stored bool and implements clear() and push_back, e.g. std::vector<bool>.
+• Any linear container that stores bool and implements clear() and push_back, e.g. std::vector<bool>.

 • std::bitset<N> and unsigned integral types as above.